 The legal advice of a DUI lawyer from a reputable law firm can help reduce the potential suspension.
 A lawyer can also help you get back on the road by obtaining a restricted license or by installing an ignition interlock device (IID).

 The DMV administrative hearing to contest this potential suspension will be held at a local California DMV safety branch office.

-Drivers who request a DMV hearing and then win will avoid this automatic license suspension.
-Even though they will have secured a license reinstatement, they will still have to go through the criminal DUI case.
+If you request a DMV hearing and then win, you will avoid this automatic license suspension.
+Even though you will have secured a license reinstatement, you will still have to go through the criminal DUI case.